Reception class page. 2023 - 2024

 Welcome to Reception Class page!

 CULTURE: We promote our Christian ethos in daily worships and RE sessions.
-We look our local area and School.
+We look our local area, the School and world around us.

 ORACY: We have discussions and develop speech and language, learning new vocabualry.
-We learn to express our own ideas and opinions.
+We learn to express our own ideas, reasoning skills and opinions.

 UNDERSTANDING THE WORLD: We look at real life problems in maths activities.
 We have visits and visitors in class.
-We learn about the world around us.
+We explore and learn about the world around us.

 READING: We have been lucky to have lots of new books.
 Reading is a big part of our learning.
 We read at home, school, with teachers and to ourselves.
 We learn letters and sounds and develop early reading quickly.

 ARTS: We have opportunities to perform and act in music and PE, as well as in the provision in EYFS.
-We develop our ceative abiltiites, expressing ourselves through art and design.
+We develop our ceative abilites, expressing ourselves through art and design.

 GROWTH: We learn about the growth mindset learning pit.
-With perseverance and determination, we can overcome the difficult challenges.
+With perseverance and determination, we can overcome the difficult challenges that give us knowledge.
 Jigsaw lessons and circle times help us to grow.

 ENQUIRY: We learn how to ask questions and foster curiosity for new learning and vocabualry.
-We complete investigations and follow our interests, learning about the world around us.
+We complete investigations and follow our interests, learning about the world and community around us.

-During the year we are getting to know your child, their abilities, gifts, learning styles and next steps.
+During the year we are getting to know your child, their abilities, gifts, learning styles, schemas and next steps.
 Every child is unique.
-With our help your child will learn key skills and knowledge, providing them with a firm foundation on which to build on, throughout their education.
+With our help, your child will learn key skills and acquire knowledge, providing them with a firm foundation on which to build on, throughout their education.

 We will look after your child's mental health and support their wellbeing, as we ensure all children at St.Peter's learn in a happy, safe and inspiring environment.
 We will support your child in learning letter sounds, in order to read and write.
 Reading is the key to education- we enjoy it so much!